-THE DEPARTMENT OF GEOLOGY
+III THE DEPARTMENT OF GEOLOGY

 The Department of Geology is one of the oldest departments at Rhodes University, having been established shortly after the University was founded as a University Challenge in 1904.
-The department is housed in a modern building in Artillery Road on the T-junction with Lower University Road.
+The department is housed in a Geology building in Artillery Road next to the main library.

-The Geology Department teaches six undergraduate semester credit courses, which are required to obtain a B.Sc. degree with a major in Geology.
-For students who already have a B.Sc. degree with a major in Geology, we offer a B.Sc.
-(Hons) degree in Geology.
-Further postgraduate degrees in Geology at the M.Sc. and Ph.D. level are obtained by thesis-based research.
-For the professional geologist following a career in the minerals industry, the department offers two postgraduate degrees obtainable through course work and dissertation: the M.Sc.
-(Exploration Geology) and M.Sc.
-(Economic Geology).
+The Geology Department teaches six undergraduate semester credit courses, which are required to obtain a BSc degree with a major in Geology.
+For students who already have a B.Sc. degree with a major in Geology, we offer a BSc (Hons) degree in Geology.
+Further postgraduate degrees in Geology at the MSc and PhD level are obtained by thesis-based research.

-D STAFF
+STAFF